zeropointnine/tts-audiobook-tool/README.md

 # Description

-Audiobook-maker using Oute TTS 1.0 text-to-speech model.
-Employs a minimal interactive console interface.
+This is an "audiobook maker", using the [Oute TTS 1.0 1B](https://github.com/edwko/OuteTTS) text-to-speech model.
+It employs as minimal an interface and feature set as I felt like I could get away with while still keeping it useful and functional.
+The upside is that it should be very simple to pick up and use.

+What's interesting about Oute TTS is that it does zero-shot voice cloning and that it outputs at 44khz, which is CD-quality audio, and quite unusual for a TTS model at the moment.

-TLDR usage instructions: Assign a working project directory, specify a 15-second reference audio file for the voice cloning, add text, start, and be prepared to wait.
-That's it.
+TLDR usage instructions: (1) Assign a working project directory, (2) select a 15-second reference audio file for the voice cloning, (3) paste in some text, (4) start inferencing, and (5) ... be prepared to wait (that's the catch, lol).
+And that's it.

 # Install